 This is a book intended mainly for the guidance of students and young teachers.
-For many of the suggestions it contains, the writer expresses his indebtedness to Dr. Walter Carroll, the book, in fact, being to a large extent based on the various subjects discussed at the classes for teachers conducted by that distinguished educationist.
-It may be taken for granted, therefore, that in the main the principles and methods advocated are sound and up-to-date.
+For many of the suggestions it contains, the writer expresses his indebtedness to Dr. Walter Carroll, the book, in fact, being to a large extent based on the various subjects discussed at the classes for teachers conducted by that distinguished educationist. may be taken for granted, therefore, that in the main the principles and methods advocated are sound and up-to-date.
 There are many valuable hints on method and system in practice and lessons, courses of study, the order of subjects and manner of teaching, and the choice of music.
 The book contains also graded lists, with publishers' names, of works dealing with technique, studies, and pieces.

 There are some obvious misprints: indeed, the work throughout shows some signs of haste.
+Thus we are told throughout shows some signs of naste.
 Thus we are told that 'Practice is better than pretext'!
-Other slips are 'mark or mar,' 'principle' for 'principal,' and there is frequent confusion in the use of 'practice' and 'practice.'
+Other slips are 'mark or mar,' 'principle' for 'principal,' and there is frequent confusion in the use of 'practise' and 'practice.'